-Areas of Specialty Environmental Law, Land Use Law, Preservation and Cultural Resource Management Law, Dispute Resolution
+Areas of Specialty Environmental Law, Land Use Planning Law, Preservation and Cultural Resource Management Law, Dispute Resolution

 Rachael Rawlins received her Bachelor of Art's degree with distinction in general scholarship at UC Berkeley, her Master's in City and Regional Planning from UNC Chapel Hill, and her law degree with honors from the University of Texas at Austin.
 Ms. Rawlins teaches inter-disciplinary law and planning classes and has been teaching at the University of Texas since 1996.
-Ms. Rawlins has also practiced both law and planning, working with neighborhood planning coalitions, non-profit environmental groups, private law firms, and local and state government.
+Ms. Rawlins has practiced both law and planning, served as a Planning Commissioner, worked with neighborhood planning coalitions, non-profit environmental groups, private law firms, and local and state government.
 Ms. Rawlins is a member of the State Bar in Texas and California, and is active in public service.
-She has served as a planning commissioner for the City of Austin, and has most recently been involved in a national campaign to reduce toxins in consumer products.